OpenMDAO/POEMs/POEM_000.md

 Should a POEM contain actual poetry?
 ====================================
-a real poem needn't be present
-but you may find it more pleasant
+A real poem needn't be present but you may find it more pleasant.
-to include one in your works
+If you include one in your works
-so you get internet point perks
+you may get useless internet perks

 POEM Audience